Abraxas1010/causal-confluence-wolfram-lean/wolfram_audit_outstanding.md

 3. **Wolfram Language cross-check**: `RESEARCHER_BUNDLE/tools/wolfram_ce1_ce2.wl` reproduces the CE1/CE2 bounded multiway JSON format in pure Wolfram Language, and a small WM148 bounded multiway JSON used to cross-check the fresh-vertex semantics (no Lean required), enabling a side-by-side comparison in Wolfram tooling.
+4. **Causal-graph meaning refinement (bridge abstraction)**: `CausalGraphGC` provides an observable-event (“garbage-collected”) causal graph notion that is stable under “detour steps” whose created expressions do not survive to the endpoint.
+   This addresses the conceptual mismatch between SetReplace-style causal graphs and the WPP branch-pair-resolution semantics.

+Remaining future work (optional “perfection” upgrades):

+- **Bridge the invariance notions under hypotheses**: relate branch-pair resolution (`SystemFresh.CausalInvariant`) to normal-form causal-graph invariance (`Properties.CausalInvariant`) and/or the observable-event notion (`Properties.GCausalInvariant`) under explicit termination + compatibility hypotheses, so WM148 and CE1/CE2 sit under one unified formal narrative.
+- **Minimize classical choice**: attempt to eliminate avoidable `Classical.choice` dependencies in the Wolfram slice and re-run `#print axioms`.
+  Note: Mathlib’s `Multiset.sub` currently pulls in classical choice; if we require SetReplace-faithful multiset subtraction, this may be irreducible.

 ### C. Documentation debt (not a Lean blocker)